ankushagarwal/ankush.cc/data/authors/default.md

 github: https://github.com/ankushagarwal
 ---

-Engineer by day.
-Engineer by night.
-Building [Co:Create](https://usecocreate.io/) to drive growth and loyalty for NFT projects and web3 brands.
+I am a Software Engineer based out of the San Francisco Bay Area.
+My technical interests include, but are not limited to, Cryptocurrencies / Blockchain, Backend Computational Infrastructure, Scalable Distribted Systems and Emergent AI Technologies.
+I currently work on building [Co:Create](https://usecocreate.io/) to drive growth and loyalty for NFT projects and web3 brands.
 Former engineering at Meta and Google.